rpgreview/papersandpaychecks/pnp.md

 *Jason Schuster*

 "I thought we fired you?
 God Damn I need to talk to HR.
 Right, as we have you we should bloody well use you.
 There is a secret government agent ­ "Open Wound" is what they call him.
 He needs to be exposed ­ my friends in the Beehive are getting might pissed off at the info he is spreading around ­ and I need my friends to be happy.
 I need to know his name, his department, his fucking favourite position and I need it recorded.
 Bring me that recording!"

 Rebekah Caulfield

 "Still stalking all the office hotties are we Beks?
 I know your secret.
 Looking up files is just another form of a peep show to you isn't it?
 Okay, I have jobs for you.
 I am getting sick and tired of all the bloody slackers that we have hired... fucking ugly women with kids, Jews and Malay.
 Slackers all of them.
 Fire them.
 All.
 I want all their contracts terminated by the end of the week ­ and hire me some new people ­ attractive women, Aryan men ­ business men, real workers ­ none with kids.
 Call it a restructure or something, and make it look nice in the press."

 Check for End Game / Horror Revealed

 After each player has had a turn twice, go around the table and do a check for End Game or Horror Revealed.
 This is also a good time to summarise what is happening in the game world (the Horror Revealed is a good way to allow the players to do the summarising).

 N.B.
 Horror Revealed:

 In a slight change about the Horror Revealed, unfortunately in a convention setting you do not have the time to “waste” a scene with a character describing the horror revealed as opposed to generating Love or Self Loathing.

 Horror Revealed only appearing at one of three times (at the 1 st  hour mark, the 2 nd  hour mark and in practice just before  the end game mark), the player with the “Horror Revealed” is then instructed to describe the response of the public to the activities of the characters thus far.

 I would begin by answering an open question relevant to the current events in the game – for example – “given that Henry Dunant has been vilified in the media, how does the public react to further fundraising by the Red Cross?”, and allowing the player to describe the response.

 Second Round commands and player actions

 The second commands the characters received are partially dependent on the results of their first command (if they have or haven’t completed it), and partially dependent on the actions of the other characters.
 Guides to the characters  for orders follow.

 As a loose guide follow the below instructions, however always escalate.

 Forest Deacon

 If successful ­ Ramoud should be disgraced.
 Townsfolk should become more cynical about life, morose and depressed.
 Anti­monopoly or anti­globalisation protests are starting to rise and often they stop at the Newsprint Limited head office.
 While Newsprint haven't yet brought Routers (although CFO could do it), it is obvious to the population that this  is what it intends.
 Newsprint limited reader numbers remain unchanged.
 CFO next task could be to FIRE all the workers from Routers and set it up as a shell company for Newsprint to launder money ­ Paul would be “volunteered” to oversee this operation.

 If unsuccessful ­ Routers (and Ramoud) runs a campaign against monopolies and greedy corporations with their wealthy benefactors.
 The boss is not impressed.
 Orders CFO to start laundering money (with a fall guy ­ Paul) hiding it as donations to the Red Cross.

 The key to Forest’s escalation is either through his connections (putting Paul or Henry Dunant into trouble or dire straights), or using his money (his “more than human”) for increasingly nefarious deeds.
 Order Forest to buy things – like the Red Cross and then destroy them, order Forest to cut funding to things – like staff members superannuation or leave payouts – order him to use that money for the Boss’s benefit.

 Eventually Forest will crack, and that really is the idea.

 John Goines

 If successful ­ Henry Dunant should be ready for photo shoot/publicity stunt with the Boss ­ Townsfolk should laud Henry Dunant as reaching one of the big corporations ­ Henry is nominated for Wellingtonian of the Year (for his charity work and stuff).
 Newsprint reader numbers remain the same.
 The boss is not impressed, in fact, he’s angry.

 DCC next task should be to put Petra Daniels (naked) and Henry Dunant in the same room.
 Time to disgrace him.
 If unsuccessful, the boss is not impressed and above remains.

 John Goines is often played as a suave media marketeer, so attack him were it hurts.
 He generally needs orders that are leading others into trouble, not trouble for himself directly – for example, bringing Petra Daniels to the Boss’s room and ordered to remain outside, or creating situations where Yousef could be confused as a terrorist (i.e. “mistakenly” putting a story out with a picture of Yousef about potential terrorism in Wellington).

 Julia Wright

-If successful ­ Petra Daniels should be "exposed" in the media ­ Townsfolk start to hunger for more sensationalist press ­ reality TV shows start to rise, the porn industry in Wellington reports record growth.
+If successful ­ Petra Daniels should be "exposed" in the media ­ Townsfolk start to hunger for more sensationalist press ­reality TV shows start to rise, the porn industry in Wellington reports record growth.
 Newsprint reader numbers increase, the boss wants more.
 CVM next task would be to photograph government officials in compromising positions.

 Get the scandal.

 If unsuccessful, the Boss is not impressed, his page 2 doesn't have a story ­ orders CVM to get insider story pronto.
 Either that or lose her job!!

 Julia can be attacked through her connections, “Open Wound” or Yousef, although generally they do not hold a lot of weight with the players.
-Julia is often portrayed as a confident worker, successful in her own right, and further attacks

-on her legitimacy as a photojournalist has worked in escalation with Julia.
+Julia is often portrayed as a confident worker, successful in her own right, and further attacks on her legitimacy as a photojournalist has worked in escalation with Julia.
 Order Julia to take photos of prominent connections in the game and then have the Newspaper print outright lies about what the photo is attempting to portray (or lies about what the situation was in the first place).
 Order Julia to then begin doctoring photos to match scandalous  stories.

 Verity Williams

 If successful Paul should be harmed ­ Violence and riots are more common by the townsfolk, violence seems "verified" as a valid course of action.
 Sexual assaults and rape on the rise.
 The boss doesn't care Newsprint readership declines (which doesn't make the boss happy).
 Orders CE to blame the Red Cross for the rise in violence (it harbours criminals), to get proof that this is happening, and to bring the Red Cross to justice.
 Also Paul is brought to the office and CE blamed for his plight.

 If unsuccessful, Paul unharmed, bosses "fun" was inhibited, he’s not happy.
 Orders CE to verify a government conspiracy (that the Govt is bankrupt, John Key is a puppet to the US, and the RBA is about to go under) with her "contact" and rival company Routers Co.

 Verity’s first instruction is the one that brings violence into the game, and thus escalation of Verity’s orders in practice  tends to be quite natural.
 Order her to allow stories of Paul Reynolds (lies all) to go to print, have the Boss order her to  obey the “Boys Club” and step aside for another editor (who doesn’t do any editing) and then order her to take the fall  when he fails.
 Verity in practice also tends to get out there and attempt to stop others from completing their orders (in particular re Henry Dunant).

 Jason Schuster

 If successful ­ "Open Wound" should be compromised but either way ­ Townsfolk want to know more about the Governments dealings, racial attacks on the rise as the Boss slants the story to the fact that he is a Jew (or Malay, or an  ugly woman).
 Newsprint Readership rises, the Boss wants more.
 Needs more proof that the Jews are responsible for all things wrong in this world.
 Orders DOO out to get proof that Henry Dunant (another Jew) is a corrupt cheat, and if they can't find the info ­ to make it up!

 Jason is a true journalist, so continue to order him to “get the story”.
 And if he can’t get the story to “make the story”.

 This can be useful for the players to keep track of the activities of the game if Jason is ordered to track and report.

 Eventually the Boss will order Jason to get the story on the assassination of one of the connections, or rather hands Jason a Gun.

 Rebekah Caulfield

 If successful, all Jews/ugly women/Malays should be fired ­ including Paul Reynolds, and new employees hired.
 Townsfolk accept the "restructure" or whatever it was called without comment, racial attacks on the rise.
 No change in Newsprint readership.
 Paul Reynolds starts a lawsuit for illegal dismissal and Boss orders DHR to justify the dismissals or bribe the courts to throw the case out ­ Open Wound could be useful there. (either mentioned by boss or others)

 If unsuccessful, Boss not happy.
 Orders DHR to cut costs in other ways, cut everyone’s pay by 50% (except the boss) and her own by 75%.
 Initiate a performance reviews on all senior staff and report back.
 Rebekah’s escalation tends to go towards ordering her to strip other characters of their benefits (listed on the character  sheets), or Ordering Rebekah to oversee further cutbacks in Newsprint.
 Attacking Rebekahs connections Petra Daniels  or Henry Dunant tends also to stir Rebekah into action.

 As MacKenzie's layout was seen by more and more people, a collective shudder ran through the office (but) MacKenzie's dominance was so total there was nobody left in the organisation who could rein him in except Murdoch.
 (Everyone in the office) seemed paralysed ­ "looking like rabbits in the headlights" ­ as one hack described them.
 The error staring them in the face was too glaring.
 It obviously wasn't a silly mistake; nor was it a simple oversight.
 Nobody really had any comment on it—they just took one look and went away shaking their heads in wonder at the enormity of it.
 It was a 'classic smear'.